Both pieces of this assignment ask you to print a list of files. The word

 ) to print the filenames.

-You can start with the following skeleton, or you can write your own:
+You MAY start with the following skeleton:

 #include <stdio.h>